Needlesslord/PaintWars_by_BrainDeadStudios/Docs/GDD.md

 .|Corruptor | 6 | (350) first two appearances, (450) 3rd and 4th appearance, (500) 5th appearance & onwards|(50) first two appearances, (100) 3rd and 4th appearance, (200) 5th appearance & onwards|BOSS.
 Appears every 3 waves or after destroying a spawner | Anything
 .|Chroma-King | 6 | 2000| 500 |FINAL BOSS, Extremely Slow & only appears in the last wave| Town Hall

+*Please note that not all of them may have sprites or correct information due to the development of each one.*

 ### UPGRADES